I'm an engineer, and I found all of these items to be humorous or useful—sometimes both!

 - Getting Things Done: The Art of Stress-free Productivity

-A gift card of any kind will undoubtedly be useful for a student to buy whatever they want—be it their favorite chips or another cool, geeky stuff.
-At least you won't be nervous thinking whether they like your present or not.
+A gift card of any kind will undoubtedly be useful for a student to buy whatever they want, be it their favorite chips or random, cool, geeky stuff.
+Best of all, you won't have to fret over whether they like your present or not.